 - Teach road safety to children

-- Improved interaction between children and aged groups.
+- Improved interaction between children of various aged groups.
 Particularly beneficial for new or shy kids!